Snowflake-Labs/terraform-provider-snowflake/docs/resources/resource_monitor.md

 - `set_for_account` (Boolean) Specifies whether the resource monitor should be applied globally to your Snowflake account (defaults to false).
 - `start_timestamp` (String) The date and time when the resource monitor starts monitoring credit usage for the assigned warehouses.
 - `suspend_immediate_trigger` (Number) The number that represents the percentage threshold at which to immediately suspend all warehouses.
+- `suspend_immediate_triggers` (Set of Number, Deprecated) A list of percentage thresholds at which to suspend all warehouses.
 - `suspend_trigger` (Number) The number that represents the percentage threshold at which to suspend all warehouses.
+- `suspend_triggers` (Set of Number, Deprecated) A list of percentage thresholds at which to suspend all warehouses.
 - `warehouses` (Set of String) A list of warehouses to apply the resource monitor to.

 ### Read-Only